Theory & Application

 Points of Interest

-Both day and evening classes are offered.
+Both day and evening classes are offered in Computer and Electrical Engineering Technology (CEET) program.
 Small classes afford you the maximum opportunity to interact with your classmates and teachers.
-Most computer engineering technology courses involve laboratory assignments that provide hands-on experience.
-The Computer Engineering Technology program is seeking the accreditation from the Accreditation Board for Engineering and Technology (ABET).
+Most courses involve laboratory assignments that provide hands-on experience.
+The CEET program is seeking the accreditation from the Accreditation Board for Engineering and Technology (ABET).
 The program reflects the rapidly changing information age and is guided by an advisory committee of industrial professionals.

 Opportunities for Employment

-The computer plays an ever-increasing role in all engineering disciplines.
+The computer and electronics play an ever-increasing role in all engineering disciplines.
 Computer engineering is a profession, which is one of the fastest growing occupations according to the Bureau of Labor Statistics.
-Computer Engineering Technology graduates apply the theories and principles learned in designing, analyzing, producing, operating, programming, and maintaining computer and digital control systems.
-With additional study of engineering database management and engineering information systems, graduates are employed in industry as computer engineering technologists, computer architecture designers, software engineers and engineering information system developers.
-The Computer Engineering Technology program offers you the opportunity to prepare for rewarding and responsible careers in support of technical and engineering activities in business and industry.
-The program leads to a bachelor of science degree in engineering technology.
+Computer and Electrical Engineering Technology (CEET) graduates apply the theories and principles learned in designing, analyzing, producing, operating, programming, and maintaining computer systems.
+With additional study of communication systems, sensors, digital & analog systems, microprocessors, engineering database management, web development, networks, and artificial intelligence - graduates are employed in industry as computer/electrical engineering technologists, embedded hardware/software engineers, and engineering information system developers.
+The CEET program offers you the opportunity to prepare for rewarding and responsible careers in support of technical and engineering activities in business and industry.
+The program leads to a Bachelor of Science (BS) degree in engineering technology.

 - Call: 734.487.2040

 - Office: 111 Sill Hall, Ypsilanti, MI 48197